Home Treatment and Diet to Soothe Diverticulitis

 • Frequent, recurrent diverticulitis attacks

-• leading to multiple courses of antibiotics, hospitalizations, and days The surgery can mostly be done laparoscopically that limits post-operative pain and recovery time.
+The surgery can mostly be done laparoscopically, which limits post-operative pain and recovery time.

-Doctor may suggest liquid-diet until diverticulitis symptoms subside.
+The doctor will suggest a liquid diet until diverticulitis symptoms subside.
 It is called a short-term clear liquid diet that offers rest to the digestive system during the recovery.
 Liquids to include in the diet are:

 • Broth